Niveditha124/DICELAB_TroughProject/README.md

 Comments
 1. geoturbid1D is the driver code file
 2. initMonterray as input file for base optimal results in MATLAB
-3. have been using init1D to test convert -- any input file will work though
+3. have been using init1D to test conversion in Python -- any input file will work though

 To do:
+  line 78 (np.array drama)
   Hyperbolic (index issues)
-  Relax
+  Relax: friction, entrainment, knappBagnold, dissipation, hemipelagic